-- 2 tsp minced garlic substitute with 2-3 garlic cloves
+- 2 teaspoon minced garlic, substitute with 2-3 garlic cloves

-- 2 tbsp pav bhaji masala check recipe notes for three options!
+- 2 tablespoon pav bhaji masala, check recipe notes for three options!

-- 4 tbsp butter salted (for toasting the rolls and for garnish)
+- 4 tablespoon vegan butter, salted (for toasting the rolls and for garnish)

 Prep potatoes and cauliflower

-- Bring a deep pot of water to boil – add peeled potatoes, cauliflower florets and a pinch of turmeric.
-Boil for 20 mins until fork can smoothly be inserted into potatoes
+- Add peeled potatoes, cauliflower florets and a pinch of turmeric to a large pot of water.
+Bring to a boil on medium heat for 15-20 mins until fork can smoothly be inserted into potatoes

 - Drain, mash and set aside